fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 get:Run the testfunctionsthattesttasks.get()**
 ```

-With these markers registered, you can now also see them with pytest--markers
+With these markers registered, you can now also see them with pytest --markers
 with their descriptions:

 ```
 $ cd /path/to/code/ch6/b/tasks_proj/tests
-$ pytest--markers**
+$ pytest --markers
 @pytest.mark.smoke:Run the smoketesttestfunctions

 @pytest.mark.get:Run the testfunctionsthattesttasks.get()